k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Load Flow

 - The load flow receives a list of input parameters from the TDM execution processes and returns the number of loaded records.
 Duplicate the **LoadTableByQuery** flow (located in the TDM_TableLevel LU) in order to implement the load template and customize the load logic.
-- Note that if you use **Fabric V8.1.6 and above**, you must manually add the **__active_environment** input parameter to the DbCommand/DbLoad Actors.
-Set this parameter as *Const* and populate it with any value (e.g., *target*).
-See an example in the **LoadTableByQuery** flow.
-This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
-The **__active_environment** parameter is required in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.
+- Note that if you use **Fabric V8.1.6 and above**, you must manually add the **__active_environment input parameter** to the DbCommand and/or DbLoad Actors; set this parameter as *Const* and populate it with any value (e.g., *target*).
+Adding the **__active_environment** input parameter enables refreshing the environment, updating it to be the target environment in the load flow, and running the load in the target environment.
+This parameter is already included in the duplicated **LoadTableByQuery** flow (DbLoad Actor).